ZeroCM/zcm/docs/zcmtypesys.md

 The optimized encoding formats specified above are made possible using a type hash.
 Each encoded message starts with a 64-bit hash field.
 As seen above, for one message, this is the only size overhead in ZCM Type encodings.
-Without the hash, the encoded data is the same size as an equivalent C struct.
+Without the hash, the encoded data is at maximum the same size as an equivalent C struct.
 Further, the hash is a unique type identifier.
 The hash allows a decoder function to verify that a binary blob of data is ecoded as expected.

 To acheive this lofty goal, it is crucial to get the type hash computation right.
 We must ensure that that a hash unique identifies a type layout.
 The hash is not intended to be cryptographic, but instead to catch programming and configuration